Car Seat Law

 What is the Right Seat for My Child?

 As research and technology in child passenger safety evolves, the answer is frequently changing.
 In short, the 'best' car seat is the one that fits your child, fits your vehicle and one you will use every time your child is in the car.
-However, the National Highway Traffic Safety Administration has just updated its guidelines as of March 2011 to make that answer easier for parents.
+However, the National Highway Traffic Safety Administration updated its guidelines as of March 2011 to make that answer easier for parents.

-- Child Safety Page from NHTSA
+- Child Passenger Safety Information from NHTSA

 - Under the age of 1 – Children must always ride rear facing